The library lljson

 print(lljson.encode(staff))

--- > Cannot serialise userdata: table key must be a number or string
+-- > Cannot serialise vector: table key must be a number, string, or uuid

 inf and -inf